 Here are some questions to ask yourself before cooking as a first-time RVer:

 - Do you have an indoor or outdoor kitchen?

-- If your RV only has an indoor kitchen, is it worth also having outdoor cooking facilities?
+- If your RV or trailer only has an indoor kitchen, is it worth also having outdoor cooking facilities?

 - Does your kitchen need propane, electricity, or all of the above?

 - What facilities do you have for washing up?

 - How much storage do you have for food items and cooking utensils?

 Considering all of these questions will give you a solid starting point for prepping and moving onto the next tips.

 2. Plan for your cooking environment